-In phase one the global analysis model of the disc brake system was created by modelling, defining boundary conditions etc. Correlation between simulated results and measured results will be done on a global level e.g. achieve the same thermal pattern on the brake disc surface, reaching comparable temperature levels in well-defined areas.
-In this part several parameters have been studied, such as the behaviour of the friction pair brake disc - brake pad, properties for the redistribution of the thermal load, conduction and convection.
+In phase one the global analysis model of the disc brake system was created, defining boundary conditions etc. Correlation between simulated results and measured results was done on a global level.
+In Part I (RNo.
+2009-00086) of the project several parameters have been studied, such as the behaviour of the friction pair brake disc - brake pad, properties for the redistribution of the thermal load, conduction and convection.
 The complexity further increased due to the temperature dependency of the material characteristics.
 To be able to solve the FE calculations efficiently an in-house software was created, this software has then been further developed and used in all phases.